kristofzerbe/kiko.io/source/_posts/Automatic-Header-Images-in-Hexo.md

 ## Automate binding and provisioning on new post

 Developers are lazy and I do not make an exception.
-Having all these pool images and the meta informations, it would be nice, if Hexo just picks and processes one of the pool folders automatically, when I'm creating a new post by calling ``hexo new "My shiny new post"`` ... and It was easier then I thought.
+Having all these pool images and the meta informations, it would be nice, if Hexo just picks and processes one of the pool folders automatically, when I'm creating a new post by calling ``hexo new "My shiny new post"`` ... and it was easier then I thought.

 ### Where to place the code for the automatism